Fallopian tube: History

 Though the name Fallopian tube is eponymous, it is often spelt with a lower case f from the assumption that the adjective fallopian has been absorbed into modern English as the de facto name for the structure.
 Merriam-Webster dictionary for example lists fallopian tube, often spelt Fallopian tube.
+Falloppio called the organ "tuba uteri" because of its physical similarity to a trumpet.